GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-snowflake/docs/PubSubtoSnowflake/Readme.md

 The supported source data formats are:
 1. CSV
 2. NEWLINE DELIMITED JSON (non-nested only),
-3. AVRO only if AVRO schema is associated with Pub/Sub Topic.

 The required setup is below:

 Initially generate an RSA Key to use the key pair based credentials.
-The template uses a connector for snowflake which is part of the Apache Beam (v2.28).
+The template uses a connector for snowflake which is part of the Apache Beam (v2.32).
 Due to this dependency, the stream data load template currently supports only key pair based authentication.

 All sensitive parameters can be encrypted using KMS (Optional) if desired.
 To supply encrypted value for any parameter, embed encrypted value in templated format i.e ‘${<encryptedvalue>}’.